 - Companies that have a payroll of less than $3,000 annually

-Even if you think that your situation falls into one of these exceptions, it may still be worth speaking with a lawyer about whether you should pursue workers’ compensation benefits.
+Even if you think your situation falls into one of these exceptions, it may still be worth speaking with a lawyer about whether you should pursue workers’ compensation benefits.

-Filing a Claim for Benefits
+Filing a Claim for Seneca Workers’ Compensation Benefits

 Once you have determined that you are eligible for workers’ compensation benefits, you will need to file your claim with the SCWCC.
 This process involves filling out paperwork about your job history, the accident or injury that you suffered, and other financial matters.
-It is incredibly important to make sure that this information is accurate and thorough so that your claim can be processed as quickly as possible.
+It is incredibly important to ensure that this information is accurate and thorough so that your claim can be processed as quickly as possible.

 Unfortunately, some workers’ compensation insurance companies try to fight an injured worker’s claim.
 In some cases, they may argue that your injury is not substantially related to your employment.
 You will need to offer evidence to show that your injury happened during the course and scope of your employment.
-Sometimes injuries can happen while you were traveling for work, going between job sites, or running errands on your lunch break.
-This can create questions about whether or not the injury is covered.
+Sometimes injuries can happen while traveling for work, going between job sites, or running errands on your lunch break.
+This can create questions about whether the injury is covered.

 If you had any pre-existing injuries before the work-related accident, the insurance company might argue that it is the main cause of your pain or conditions.
 Having a pre-existing condition does not disqualify you from receiving benefits, but you may need to show that the work-related injury is the primary cause of your current symptoms or need for treatment.
 This may require medical examinations and expert witness testimony.